marklogic-community/marklogic-healthcare-starter-kit/README.md

 - Download MarkLogic Data Hub Central using the link above
 - Unzip the tagged release or clone the source into a directory of your choosing.
-- At the top level of your project directory, change the `mlUsername` and `mlPassword` properties in `gradle-local.properties`, based on the MarkLogic user you intend to use.
+- At the top level of your project directory, change the `mlUsername` and `mlPassword` properties in `gradle-local.properties` to set your default user's username and password, based on the MarkLogic user you intend to use (admin, DrSmith, etc.).
   - The project includes several sample demo users, such as `DrSmith` (password `demo`), who is capable of running all operations.
 - Deploy Healtcare Starter Kit data hub:
-  - `./gradlew hubInit`
   - `./gradlew mlDeploy`
     - See [Maintaining and Modifying the HSK](#user-content-maintaining-and-modifying-the-hsk) below.
   - `./gradlew mlLoadData`